Cello Sonatas Nos. 1 and 2 (Beethoven): Rondo. Allegro (in G major)

 Beethoven's compositional choice of a rondo finale comes from the Classical sonata form.
 The music begins in the piano, and the cello enters on a playful counter-melody in measure twelve, and the two instruments pass arpeggiated and scalar figures back and forth.
-A more melodic section in D major begins in measure 33, and the fast paced music passes through A major and E major before returning to G.
+A more melodic section in D major begins in measure 33, and the fast-paced music passes through A major and E major before returning to G.

 The middle section of the Rondo is in the subdominant key of C major which foreshadows the finale of the fourth piano concerto both harmonically and linearly.
 A new theme is presented in the piano over 32nd notes in the cello.
-The first theme is heard briefly in the “wrong” key, suggesting a false return, before the piano’s arpeggios bring the music back to G major, and the material from the opening of the movement is heard in the home key.
-The coda introduces a rhythmically modified version of the original theme and eventually modulates to Eb major.
+The first theme is heard briefly in the "wrong" key, suggesting a false return, before the piano's arpeggios bring the music back to G major, and the material from the opening of the movement is heard in the home key.
+The coda introduces a rhythmically modified version of the original theme and eventually modulates to E♭ major.
 There is a pause in the energy in measure 278 as the cello and piano exchange simple phrases, and the piano varies a three note pattern.
 The cello plays a series of sixteenth notes octaves as the piano has 32nd scalar runs to end the movement.

 Domenico Dragonetti

 The double bassist Domenico Dragonetti performed the Second Cello Sonata accompanied by Beethoven himself.
 He shocked the composer with the virtuosity of his playing.
-From that day on, "Beethoven ceased to regard the double-bass as an instrument to be coddled with simplifications of the 'cello part”.
-The difficult double bass parts in Beethoven’s symphonies reflect his interaction with Dragonetti and show Beethoven's new respect for the instrument.
+From that day on, "Beethoven ceased to regard the double-bass as an instrument to be coddled with simplifications of the 'cello part".
+The difficult double bass parts in Beethoven's symphonies reflect his interaction with Dragonetti and show Beethoven's new respect for the instrument.